villhei/elixirtut/README.md

 end
 ```

-![Key concept][lambda]  It is also worth noticing, that the function does not have an explicit `return` statement or similar like imperative languages such as Java or C have.
+![Key concept][lambda]  It is also worth noticing, that the function does not have an explicit `return` statement or similar, like imperative languages such as Java or C tend to use.
 This is a common feature in functional languages.
-The function body is expression, and the last evluated value in the function body is treated as the functions value.
+The function body is an expression, and the last evluated value in the function body is treated as the function's return value, as in, the value the function evaluates to.

 **math.ex**